 In describing the roles of the products, Patel explained that, “The API will need WSO2 API Manager and Identity Server for exposing the APIs out.
 West Connect is essentially WSO2 ESB, Governance, and BAM.
 A lot of the services reside on the Application Server, and when you talk to databases you use the WSO2 Data Services Server.”

 Patel recounted the factors behind West Interactive’s decision to work with WSO2; “We wanted something we could do a POC with, that would start out quickly and wanted a low cost of entry.
 The flexible, pluggable architecture made it even much better; we can choose and pick only the products we want.
 And a low infrastructure footprint—we can run several of these products on a VM.”

 WSO2 API Manager was also a major selling point for Patel.
-“API Manager really gives our business the ability to go outside, not just internally, cataloguing the APIs and providing the APIs with documentation as part of the API store.”
+“API Manager really gives our business the ability to go outside, not just internally, cataloging the APIs and providing the APIs with documentation as part of the API store.”

 Looking ahead, West Interactive is evaluating how other WSO2 products can contribute to expanded capabilities within West Connect.

 According to Patel, “We still continue to evaluate all the WSO2 products out there and we can easily see some fitting right here, business rules, complex event processing, and also how to use things like App Factory.
 The work continues.”